yuyue730/GoogleADKBasics/README.md

 pip install -r requirements.txt
 ```

-Go to https://console.cloud.google.com to create a new Google Cloud project, then go to https://aistudio.google.com/ to create the API Key.
+Go to https://console.cloud.google.com to create a new Google Cloud project, then go to
+https://aistudio.google.com/ to create the API Key.

+## Basic Agent

+Create the most basic [`greenting_agent`](./BasicAgent/greeting_agent/) agent which asks for user's
+name and greets the user.

+Execute `adk web` to debug the agent.
+See the following screenshot on the behavior.